AdobeDocs/campaign-classic.en/help/delivery/using/understanding-quarantine-management.md

 The profiles whose email addresses or phone number are in quarantine are automatically excluded during message preparation (see [Identifying quarantined addresses for a delivery](#identifying-quarantined-addresses-for-a-delivery)).
 This will speed up deliveries, as the error rate has a significant effect on delivery speed.

 Some internet access providers automatically consider emails to be spam if the rate of invalid addresses is too high.
-Quarantine therefore allows you to avoid being put on block list by these providers.
+Quarantine therefore allows you to avoid being added to a block list by these providers.

 Moreover, quarantines help reducing SMS sending costs by excluding erroneous phone numbers from deliveries.
 For more on best practices to secure and optimize your deliveries, refer to [this page](https://docs.campaign.adobe.com/doc/AC/getting_started/EN/deliveryBestPractices.html).